Clement-Zhang/Attack-on-Planet-Earth/README.txt

 Download the whole thing by going to Code->Download ZIP Play by going to dist->AoPE_gameplay and running AoPE_gameplay.exe Available for Windows.
+Note: I am aware that there is a distribution issue, I am working on it

 Planned features:
   extra lives